Practical Puppy Training Instructors' Course (7-Days)

 Will I be able to start teaching puppy classes after attending this course?

-- By attending this course some students may be ready to run classes based on their prior experiences and for others it will be a stepping stone in that direction.
+- Some students may be ready to run classes based on their prior experiences and for others it will be a stepping stone in that direction.

 I already teach puppy classes, what benefits will I get by attending?